-Forest health generally refers to the condition of the forest.
-Natural agents such as insects, disease, or weather conditions can influence forest health, while humans, through pollution or harvesting methods can also have an impact on the health of the forest.
+Forest health refers to the overall condition of the forest.
+Natural agents such as insects, disease, or weather conditions can influence forest health.
+Humans, through pollution or harvesting methods, can also have an impact on the health of the forest.

-- At the present time forests throughout the GSA appear to be healthy. - To date, no major insect outbreaks have affected the forest's overall health or people's use and enjoyment of the forest.
+- At the present time, forests throughout the Gwich'in Settlement Area (GSA) appear healthy. - To date, no major insect outbreaks have affected the forest's overall health or people's use and enjoyment of the forest. - Environment & Natural Resources (ENR) maintains some insect monitoring plots in the GSA. - A Forest Health monitoring plot was established as part of the national network (Acid Rain National Early Warning System - ARNEWS) in 1998. - Some aspects of forest health (extent of disturbance by insects/disease) are monitored through the permanent management plot network.